ebruchez/public/Predictions.md

 - From: @ebruchez
 - Text: "In June 2016, two years after Apple's announcement, Swift will have overtaken Objective-C on GitHub based on metrics by [RedMonk](http://redmonk.com/sogrady/category/programming-languages/)."
+- Comments:
-- Comments: This is a renewal of PREDICTION-0005 below set for one year later.
+    - This is a renewal of [PREDICTION-0005](#prediction-0005-2014-06-11-swift-overtaking-objective-c) below set for one year later.
+    - I think the momentum of Swift will accelerate this year due to Swift 2, open sourcing, and the fact that a rise in Swift means a decline of Objective-C.
+    - Last year's PREDICTION-0005 was too aggressive.
+I still think the updated prediction might not be realized in one year, but this is my bet!
 - Resolution:
 	- WAIT until 2016-07-01